 Desire is what fuels change, but alone it is rarely enough to gain consistent results when trying to solve a personal or relationship problem.
 As you know, life is busy and there are many distractions which interrupt even the best of our intentions.
 To achieve the outcome you really desire, you have to support your decisions with determination.

 Decision - use your desire to fuel your decision to keep moving forwards.
 When you decide that you're absolutely going to do what it takes to achieve your ideal result, you will commit to following through on each step of the process even when you're feeling depressed, lazy or lacking in energy.

 Determination - this is your drive to stand strong in your decision to improve this area of your life.
 So at the times your mind wants to lie, cheat and make excuses it is your determination to achieve your desire which prevents you from procrastinating about completing those tasks.

-On saying that, you need to watch out for these other common D’s:
+Watch out for these other common D's:

 Deception - it may seem like I'm repeating myself but as humans we are constantly deluding or deceiving ourselves.
 How many times have you decided to commit to improving an area of your life then not followed through with your actions?